 They also both get together with their partner in crime/justice.
 There is an episode dedicated to just how similar they are if Shego was good; they are so compatible it ramps up the Ho Yay to very impressive levels for a Disney Cartoon, due to it splitting up the Kim Possible + Ron Stoppable romance.

-Though he's considered Kim's archenemy, Dr. Drakken serves as a good counterpoint to Kim's sidekick Ron.
+Though he's considered Kim's archenemy, Dr. Drakken serves as an evil counterpoint to Kim's sidekick Ron.
 Both are not particularly good fighters and leave fighting to their female companions.
 Drakken is outwardly intelligent, but manages to botch many of his schemes due to incompetence.
 Ron often acts buffoonish, but it's implied that he holds some innate intelligence.
 Their similarities are highlighted in the episode "Bad Boy".

 Kevin, aka "Kevin 11" from Ben 10.
 Only a little in his first appearance, but more and more each time he shows up.
 He starts as a sociopathic kid a little older than Ben with the ability to absorb energy.
 He absorbs energy from the Omnitrix twice in his debut episode, each time transforming him halfway into one of Ben's alien forms.
 By the time he resurfaces in his second episode, he's all alien, and can change between them, but can't stay human very long.
 At the end of that episode, he winds up as a freaky hybrid, incorporating a little bit of human form and aspects of all 10 original aliens, and from then on he's stuck that way.